dwjoyce/pythonbook/appendices/Glossary.rst

     logical operator
         An operator, such as ``and`` that always results in a :term:`boolean` result, or boolean-convertible result.
 For example, ``a == 10`` or ``a < 0 or a > 100``.

     ..
 Going loopy

     iteration
         The process where a set of instructions or data are repeated.

     ..
 Escaping the cycle

     infinite loop
         A loop which continues indefinitely.

     ..
 Going random

     random
         Unpredictable in value.

     ..
 Grouping data together

+    list
+        A sequence of items, boxed together using the [] notation.
+The items can be of any type, such as integers, strings or even other lists.

     matrix
         A two-dimensional list or list of lists, such as::